NathanW2/nathanw.net/_posts/2013-03-23-my-toolset.md

 - [GitHub][github] : I really like GitHub it really does add a nice social experience to development that most sites fail on.

-- [gis.stackexchange.com][gis] : Personally I really think this guys hit the nail on the head when building this Q&A site.
+- [gis.stackexchange.com][gis] : Personally I really think they hit the nail on the head when building this Q&A site.
 I try to spend as much time as I can on here answering QGIS questions.

 If anyone has anything extra they can recommend feel free to leave a comment.